kalviumcommunity/k-fswd/README.md

 To develop an understanding of how to implement UI feedback mechanisms in web applications, particularly by showing loading indicators and toast notifications for success and error messages.

 ## Prerequisites 🧩
-Familiarity with JavaScript, HTML/CSS, and a basic understanding of React or a similar front-end framework.
+Familiarity with JavaScript and basic understanding of React.

 ## Steps 📝